 If you can't make a live event or prefer to view resources on your own time and pace, check out a variety of recorded webinars, quick guides and an instructor toolkit.

-The Discussion Project Virtual has 6 new sessions open for spring and summer 2021!
-An online training, The Discussion Project Virtual supports instructors in designing and implementing synchronous video conference discussion for classes of 40 or fewer.
-The training consists of seven two-hour synchronous sessions in Zoom, each preceded by an hour of asynchronous work.
-The application is open to UW instructors (faculty, academic staff, and graduate students).
+The Discussion Project has three new, in-person sessions open for August 2021.
+The Discussion Project supports instructors in designing and implementing discussion for classes of 40 or fewer students.
+Each training is three consecutive days, and will be held from 8:30am-4:30pm in the Wisconsin Idea Room of the Education Building on Bascom Hill.
+The application is open to UW-Madison instructors (faculty, academic staff and graduate students).

 Honorlock sessions are available from both campus and the vendor.
 View upcoming sessions for details on what is covered in each session.